SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-15-alenacl-video-latency-clarifications.md

 -	make sure the transport protocols are suitable for your task;
 -	find the balance between latency, picture quality and bandwidth depending on the use case.

-If you’re searching for __inspiration for another latency test__ consider this use cases: during one of our MCT courses you need to use several camera perspectives: one for the lecturer, one for the class, one for the mixer view.
+If you’re searching for __inspiration for another latency test__ consider this use cases: during one of our SMC courses you need to use several camera perspectives: one for the lecturer, one for the class, one for the mixer view.
 Calculate the video latencies (and perhaps also video quality) between all cameras and compare them.
 Based on your findings decide which cameras should be placed where.
 Hint: perhaps it is more important to have a high quality stream of the mixer view rather than the other angles…

 As a last thought… have you considered that __latency can be a good thing__?
 For example to prevent obscenities from airing, for live subtitling, or closed captioning.

-Congratulations to all MCT students and teacher that set up our portals – despite our constant complaining the “worst” latency was still _under 50 ms_!
+Congratulations to all SMC students and teacher that set up our portals – despite our constant complaining the “worst” latency was still _under 50 ms_!
 Great job!

 #### References and further reading
 Eberlein, P. (n.d.).
 Understanding Video Latency.
 U.S. Tech. http://www.us-tech.com/RelId/1490479/ISvars/default/Understanding_Video_Latency.htm